 Price: Various depending on the venue.

-(10) Travel in style on the Thames Clipper
+(10) Travel in Style With Your Dog on the Thames Clipper

 Taking your dog on the Thames Clipper has to be the ultimate way to travel with your dog on public transport in London.
 No crowds, the humans always get a seat, and you can sit indoors or out to take in some of London’s landmark sights as you sail by.
 Since I first took the Thames Clipper with Belinha, I try to plan our journeys to travel this way whenever we can.
 Read all about traveling with your dog on the Thames Clipper here.